clux/blueprints/fulgora/README.md

   * hibernation wire sent down to bus to shut down bus inserter networks
 - tank buffer removal everywhere except science (wakelists bad when the tank was full)
 - dynamic train schedule (with new network name)
-  * regular service; train tuned to 6s + 7s wait (max for sustained battery uptime)
+  * regular service; train tuned to 8s + 8s wait (holmium blocked)
-  * rapid service; train tuned to 5s +5s wait (increased holmium ore for q2 holmium export)
+  * rapid service; train tuned to 5s +5s wait (for more holmium for q2 holmium plate export)
 - dynamic export system; capture excess q2 holmium if sufficient holmium fluid (will speed up the train until buffers are full)
-- scrap use around Q1 110k/m and Q2 33k/m (12% reduction). but dynamic based on q2 holmium pull.
+- TODO: recalculate. ??was: scrap use around Q1 110k/m and Q2 33k/m (12% reduction). but dynamic based on q2 holmium pull.

 caveats:
 - not compatible with v3/v4. tear down old island and replant.